 Pope Sylvester was one of the first popes of the fledgling church.
 He reorganized it in the 4th century and thus played a significant role in the development of the young religious community.
 He was soon venerated as a saint, and his birthday became the saint of December 31st.
 From 354 onward, this day has been celebrated as "Sylvester Day."

-As we know it from church shepherds, New Year's Eve had not simply accepted the good wishes for his birthday, but also used his office as a church moral man to promise all the congratulations for the forgiveness of sins of the past year - but only if they promised him to improve.
+As is typical of church leaders, Silvester did not simply accept the good wishes for his birthday with thanks, but also used his position as a church moralist to promise all those offering congratulations forgiveness for the sins of the past year – but only if they in turn promised to improve themselves.

-In the spirit of the demanding Pope, the person always tries to fulfill duties does not actually hold “good” resolutions, but above all and primarily the intent to torture themselves even more than before.
+In keeping with the demanding Pope's views, the person who is always striving to fulfill their duties does not actually make "good" resolutions, but above all and primarily resolves to torment themselves even more than before.

 There's talk of regular physical exercise, daily gymnastics, and lunch breaks at the swimming pool.
 Starting after Easter, communication at home will be in Spanish only, and the necessary vocabulary will have to be learned by then.
 A daily evening bike ride is planned, after an evening meal consisting entirely of home-cooked, healthy food.